Marquette Law Review

 Marquette Sports Law Review

-The Marquette Intellectual Property Law Review is a student-edited journal dedicated to encouraging critical, reflective thinking by scholars and practitioners regarding important cutting-edge issues in intellectual property law.
+The Marquette Intellectual Property & Innovation Law Review, formerly the Marquette Intellectual Property Law Review, is a student-edited journal dedicated to encouraging critical, reflective thinking by scholars and practitioners regarding important cutting-edge issues in intellectual property law.
 The Marquette Intellectual Property Law Review provides a forum for scholarly discourse on important issues that face both domestic and international intellectual property attorneys today.
 Although the MIPLR is student-edited, faculty advisors make all final publication decisions to ensure that the material published is timely and substantively appropriate.

 Marquette Benefits & Social Welfare Law Review

 Marquette Benefits and Social Welfare Law Review publishes articles devoted to international and domestic civil rights and social justice perspectives on employee benefits, disability, elder, health, poverty, and social insurance law.
 Since 2002, and as formerly known as the Elder's Advisor, it has been produced by Marquette University law students who work closely with experts in the field to bring to publication a readable compendium of current issues and complex policy problems at the intersection of benefits law and social justice.